web2solutions/dhx/docs/$dhx.dataDriver.md

 - Each app can have up to GBs of size.

 - Traditional dhtmlx DataStorage and localStorage are perfects for small amount of data, but fails when you need to storage and handle large amount of data.
-There is where $$dhx.dataDriver saves you
+There is where $dhx.dataDriver saves you.

+- move your data model from server to client

+- dramatically reduce HTTP requests from your client to your server